RPG-Research/bcirpg/README.md

-General UI for BCI RPG
+## General UI for BCI RPG

-Graphical User Interface (GUI) for server management of BCI RPG.
+## Graphical User Interface (GUI) for server management of BCI RPG.
 The use case assumes players are in LIS CLIS, but that DM / GM / Therapist or server admin are able to use full GUI for server administration.

-## Phase 2b - Develop Module Creation Tools with UI
+## Phase 2b - Develop Module Creation Tools with UI (in-progress)
 The module creation toolset is not designed for BCI or LIS/CLIS users.
 The assumption is that Game Master / Dungeon Master, Educator, or Therapist will use this toolset to create new custom adventures (like the Aurora Toolset is used to create adventures for NWN).

 This requires full graphical tools at this point.
 (Would love down the road to create a BCI-controlled toolset, but that is much more advanced than our current team is ready for.
 Hopefully we can circle back to this down the road.